kissyyy/conversation-simple-k8s/README.md

 1. Create a **Kubernetes secret** that contains the credentials of your conversation service.
 You'll create this with the `convo-secret.yaml` file.
-1. Deploy the Docker image that contains your app to your cluster using the `convo-deployment.yaml` file.
+1. Deploy the Docker image containing your app to your cluster using the `convo-deployment.yaml` file.
 1. Do some magic (covered in the video) with the `kubectl` command.
 1. Have fun with your chatbot, now running live on the web.
 1. Share the URL with your friends and family so they can share your joy.